Chinese numismatic charm: Styles

-Early Chinese numismatic charms tended to be cast, until machine-struck coinage appeared in China during the 19th century.
+Early Chinese numismatic charms were typically cast until machine-struck coinage appeared in China during the 19th century.

 A large number of Chinese numismatic charms have been cast over a period more than 2000 years, these charms have evolved with the changing culture as time passed which is reflected in their themes and inscriptions.
 In his 2020 work Cast Chinese Amulets British numismatist and author David Hartill had documented over 5000 different types of Chinese numismatic charms.
-Traditionally catalogues of these amulets are arranged in various of number of methods such as by shape, their size, the meaning of the charms, the Emperor's name, or any other common feature.
+Traditionally, catalogues of these amulets are arranged in various ways, such as by shape, size, the meaning of the charms, the Emperor's name, or any other common feature.
 While other catalogues deliberately avoid such categorizations as it would not be immediately clear to a novice (non-expert) whether an individual Chinese amulet would be considered to be a "Lucky", "Religious", "Family", or "Coin" type charm.